f-oni/DevOps_Training_Projects/Jenkins-Pipeline-Job/Readme.md

   ## Conclusion
-  The project succefully demonstrated how to use Jenkins pipeline to implement Continuous integration and continuous delivery.
-The pipelin script automated the whole process.
+  The project successfully demonstrated how to use Jenkins pipeline to implement Continuous integration and continuous delivery.
+The pipeline script automated CICD process.